 Non-profit organizations applying for funding for their program must go through United Way’s certification process.
-This process begins by contacting United Way via email at email@example.com .
-Simply state that your organization wishes to go through the certification process.
+This process begins by contacting United Way via email at firstname.lastname@example.org .
+State that your organization wishes to go through the certificate process.
 Include your contact information.
-United Way will provide a list of documents for you to submit.
+United Way will provide a list of documents to submit.
 Once the documentation has been received, United Way will schedule an on-site visit to explain the grant process.
 The deadline for certification is August 31.

 Step 3 – Application

-Also, UWLS grants will only fund a program up to 75% of the total cost of the program.
-The grant may be used to fund direct program salaries up to 50%; however, UWLS will not fund benefits, taxes, overhead, or building expenses.
+Also, UWLS grants will only fund a program/project up to 75% of the total cost of the program.
+The grant may fund direct program salaries up to 50%; however, UWLS will not fund benefits, taxes, overhead, or building expenses.

 The deadline to submit grant applications online is September 30.

 CLICK Here to download the online application instruction manual.